SGDInstitute/apollo/content/collections/pages/sgdinstitute/programs.md

             text: 'mission, vision, and values'
           -
             type: text
-            text: '.
-If you''re interested in a programming collaboration, please contact ' -
+            text: ".
+If you're interested in a programming collaboration, please contact " -
             type: text
             marks: